Skip to content

 .await?;

-Setting max_urls too low increases the false-positive rate (some new URLs skipped as duplicates).
+Setting max_urls too low increases the false-positive rate, meaning some new request fingerprints may be skipped as duplicates.
 Setting it too high wastes memory.
-Rule of thumb: set it to 2× your expected unique URL count.
+Rule of thumb: set it to twice your expected unique request count.